md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Secure data exchange between public institutions.
 * Citizen-centric service delivery.

-Estonia demonstrates how digital infrastructure can improve government efficiency, transparency, and accessibility.
+Estonia demonstrates how digital infrastructure can improve government efficiency, transparency, and accessibility [57–59].

-Lessons for Bangladesh
+### Lessons for Bangladesh

 * Development of interoperable government systems.
 * Secure digital identity infrastructure.
 * Expansion of digital public services.
 * Strengthening trust through cybersecurity and data protection.

+These lessons complement Bangladesh’s ongoing e-governance and digital service initiatives [32, 33, 57–59].

-### 3.4 United Kingdom: AI Governance and Public Sector Innovation
+## 3.4 United Kingdom: AI Governance and Public Sector Innovation

-The United Kingdom has adopted a comprehensive approach to AI governance that seeks to balance innovation with accountability, public trust, and risk management.
+The United Kingdom has adopted a comprehensive approach to AI governance that seeks to balance innovation with accountability, public trust, and risk management [60–62].

 Key initiatives include:

 * Government Digital Service (GDS).
 * AI governance and regulatory frameworks.
 * AI Safety and AI Assurance programs.
-* Public sector AI adoption guidelines.
+* Public-sector AI adoption guidelines.
 * Research and policy institutions focused on AI governance.

-The UK has emphasized the importance of responsible innovation while supporting research, entrepreneurship, and economic growth.
+The UK has emphasized the importance of responsible innovation while supporting research, entrepreneurship, and economic growth [60–62].

-Lessons for Bangladesh
+### Lessons for Bangladesh

 * Risk-based AI governance approaches.
 * Public-sector AI standards and best practices.
 * Importance of transparency and accountability.
 * Development of institutional capacity for AI oversight.

+These principles are consistent with emerging international AI governance frameworks promoted by OECD, UNESCO, and the Council of Europe [1, 5, 15, 60–62].

-### 3.5 Finland: AI Education and National AI Readiness
+## 3.5 Finland: AI Education and National AI Readiness

 Finland is widely recognized for its proactive approach to AI literacy, digital skills development, and public-sector innovation.
-The country has emphasized the importance of preparing society for the AI era through education, research, and inclusive digital transformation policies.
+The country has emphasized the importance of preparing society for the AI era through education, research, and inclusive digital transformation policies [63, 64].

-One notable initiative is the “Elements of AI” program, an online course designed to improve public understanding of Artificial Intelligence.
-Finland has also invested in AI research, digital government services, and innovation ecosystems that encourage collaboration among universities, industry, and public institutions.
+One notable initiative is the "Elements of AI" program, an online course designed to improve public understanding of Artificial Intelligence.
+Finland has also invested in AI research, digital government services, and innovation ecosystems that encourage collaboration among universities, industry, and public institutions [63, 64].

 Key features of Finland’s approach include: